UMAprotocol/UMIPs/UMIPs/omnibus-prices-1.md

 1. What are the financial positions enabled by adding these price identifiers that do not already exist?

 - These price identifiers allow the use of the base currencies as collateral for minting synthetics or call options.
-See also [UMIP-X]().
+See also [the related collateral UMIP](https://github.com/UMAprotocol/UMIPs/pull/238).

 2. Please provide an example of a person interacting with a contract that uses these price identifiers.